scop/wrun/README.md

     	[<OS>/<architecture>=]URL (at least one required to match)

 wrun downloads, caches, and runs executables.
+The same one command works for multiple OS/architectures.

 The runtime OS and architecture are matched against the given URL matchers.
 The first matching one in the order given is chosen as the URL to download.